thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 > If the above component syntax is new and strange, you should first review our article on [Building a Zipping Component in Angular 2](http://blog.thoughtram.io/angular/2015/03/27/building-a-zippy-component-in-angular-2.html).

 If you are familiar with these concepts and you happen to be lucky, your components load without any problems.
-Mostly likely, though, you have already encountered (or soon will) the dreaded, frustrating 404 component-loading errors: template HTML or styles (CSS) cannot be loaded!
+Mostly likely, though, you have already encountered (or soon will) the dreaded, frustrating 404 component-loading errors:

 ![component_url_404](https://cloud.githubusercontent.com/assets/210413/15878482/eca5cba2-2ce0-11e6-8fb4-78868bec2644.png)

+> These errors mean your template HTML or styles (CSS) cannot be loaded!

 Let's talk about why that happens and see how we can solve such problems in a way that is flexible and portable.
 Before we jump into the actual problem we want to solve, let's first review two (2) types of custom component implementations.